t-nicole13/Wine_Store_DB/README.md

 4. Add a column for wine color to both DataFrames.
 6. Concat the 2 DataFrames together.
 7. Filter new DataFrame for a quality score that is at least 7.
-8. Export the merged DataFrame to pgAdmin 4.
+8. Export the concated DataFrame to a new csv file and import into pgAdmin 4.
-9. Create tables in pgAdmin 4 based on alcohol content.
+9. Create tables in pgAdmin 4 based on quality score, alcohol content, and wine color.

 ## Resources
 ### Tools